Japanese New Year: Beethoven's Ninth

 Beethoven's Ninth Symphony, with accompanying chorus, is traditionally performed throughout Japan during the New Year's season.
 In December 2009, for example, there were 55 performances of the symphony by various major orchestras and choirs in Japan.

 The Ninth was introduced to Japan during World War I by German prisoners held at the Bandō prisoner-of-war camp.

 Japanese orchestras, notably the NHK Symphony Orchestra, began performing the symphony in 1925.
 During World War II, the Imperial government promoted performances of the symphony, including on New Year's Eve, to encourage allegiance to Japanese nationalism.

 After the war, orchestras and choruses, undergoing economic hard times during the reconstruction of Japan, promoted performances of the piece around New Years because of the popularity of the music with the public.
 In the 1960s, performances of the symphony at New Years became more widespread, including participation by local choirs and orchestras, and established the tradition which continues to this day.

 Little New Year

-There used to be also an associated festival of Little New Year (小正月, koshōgatsu), traditionally celebrating the first full moon of the new year, on the 15th day of the first lunar month (approximately mid-February).
+There also used to be an associated festival of Little New Year (小正月, koshōgatsu), traditionally celebrating the first full moon of the new year, on the 15th day of the first lunar month (approximately mid-February).
 This was celebrated around January 15, in various respects.

 The main events of koshōgatsu are rites and practices praying for a bountiful harvest; rice gruel with adzuki beans (小豆粥, azukigayu) is traditionally eaten in the morning and is involved in the rice gruel divination ceremony.
 New Year decorations are taken down around this date and burnt in the Sagichō or Dondoyaki fire, and some temples hold events, such as Tōrin-in.